viviRbi/vyNote/readme.md

 24. How would you specify HTTP status codes to return from your controller?

 25. How do you handle exceptions thrown in your code from your controller?
-What happens if you don’t set up any exception handling?
+What happens if you donÂ’t set up any exception handling?

 26. How would you consume an external web service using Spring?